AidanBugs/Obsidian/1) CWRU/In Progress/ENGR399 - Impact Engineering on Society/HW/HW3ENGR399.md

 # 1
 ## (1) What does Bostrom mean by an “intelligence explosion”?
 Why does he believe that the upsides of superintelligence could be very good for humanity?

+When Bostrom says intelligence explosion he means there will be a rapid development in AI research.
+This is because he believes that eventually AI research will be conducted by AI which will eventually be able to conduct research faster and faster as they essentially improve themselves.
+Bostrom argues that superintelligence will help develop better tools to deal with poverty, clean energy, medicine, etc.

 # 2
 ## (1) What are the three categories that superintelligent agents could fall into, according to Bostrom?
 List them and provide a short description of each.